Psychological Assessment Edmonton

 We have one of the largest and most highly trained teams of assessment specialists in the Edmonton region.
 Our level of training will help you feel confident in the results of the assessment, possible diagnoses, and treatment recommendations.
-We pride ourselves on our level of expertise in the field, our focus on being helpful to our clients, and the level of detail and effort we put into each evaluation.

 We have built a strong reputation in the community based on thousands of assessments and have numerous contracts with school boards, government agencies, and insurance companies.